Shanghai-Digital-Brain-Laboratory/BDM-DB1/README.md

 ### Framework Overview

 We adapt our training procedure and preprocessing logic for NLP tasks and vision tasks with [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
 To improve the data-loading efficiency, we equip data caching and lazy load for large-scale datasets.
-For the implementation of [TransformerXL](https://arxiv.org/abs/1901.02860) and its relative positional encoding and memory caching, we reference TransformerXL.
+For the implementation of Transformer and its relative positional encoding and memory caching, we refer to [TransformerXL](https://arxiv.org/abs/1901.02860).
 In addition, extra techniques and tricks were taken into consideration to stabilize the training procedure.

 ### Training Overview